-Funk is a powerful and innovative style of music that compels many to get out of their seats and attack the dance floor.
-This article will lay out some of the top 20 funk songs of all time.
+Funk is a powerful and innovative style of music that compels myself and many others to get out of their seats and attack the dance floor.
+This article will lay out some of my favorite 20 funk songs of all time.

 Funky and hard-hitting, Superstition hits all the marks.
 The featured instrument on the track, starting it off, is called the clavinet.
 Stevie Wonder was quoted saying, “The clavinet was my electric guitar and there would’ve been no other way to get that sound”.